-- Any threatening medical condition including a description of any current treatment or medication necessary for the treatment of any serious or life threatening medical condition or any known allergies, - Monitoring reports of waiver service providers to ensure that the services outlined in the POC are delivered as specified, - Service logs describing all contacts, services delivered and/or action taken identifying the recipients involved in service delivery, the date and place of service, the content of service delivery and the services relative to the POC, - A sign-out sheet that indicates the date and signature of the person(s) who viewed the record, and

-• Any other pertinent documents.
+- Any threatening medical condition including a description of any current treatment or medication necessary for the treatment of any serious or life threatening medical condition or any known allergies; - Monitoring reports of waiver service providers to ensure that the services outlined in the POC are delivered as specified; - Service logs describing all contacts, services delivered and/or action taken identifying the recipients involved in service delivery, the date and place of service, the content of service delivery and the services relation to the POC; - A sign-out sheet that indicates the date and signature of the person(s) who viewed the record; and - Any other pertinent documents.

-If the provider transports the recipient at any time, a separate record for each recipient transported must be in the vehicle whenever the recipient is being transported.
+The provider must keep a separate record for each recipient being transported in the vehicle.
 At a minimum, this individual record should contain the following recipient information:

-- Name,
+- Name;

-- Telephone number,
+- Telephone number;

-- Address,
+- Address;

-- Emergency contacts,
+- Emergency contacts;

-- Medicaid and/or Medicare insurance number and any other insurance card number,
+- Medicaid and/or Medicare insurance number and any other insurance card number;

-- Current medications,
+- Current medications;

-- Physician's name, telephone number and address,
+- Physician's name, telephone number and address;

-- Preferred hospital,
+- Preferred hospital;

-- Current medical conditions including allergies, and
+- Current medical conditions including allergies; and

 - Preferred religion (if stated).